mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

 ## John Duns Scotus (1266–1308)

-* Scotus broken with the Aristotelian tradition by maintaining that the concepts of being and of other universally applicable predicates such as ‘good’ were not analogous but univocal, and could be used about God in exactly the same sense as about creatures.
+* Scotus broke with the Aristotelian tradition by maintaining that the concepts of being and of other universally applicable predicates such as ‘good’ were not analogous but univocal, and could be used about God in exactly the same sense as about creatures.
 Scotus brings the infinite